Table of Contents

 Before any physical work begins, engineers conduct surveys to assess the land.
 This includes measuring boundaries, identifying obstacles, and planning the layout.

-This stage ensures that all work aligns with project requirements and regulations.
+This stage ensures that all work aligns with project requirements and regulations, and it forms the foundation of the broader construction site planning process that governs how the whole project is sequenced.

 Site clearing involves removing: